 - (1) Amounts shown in this column do not necessarily represent the actual value realized from the sale of the shares acquired upon exercise of the options because the shares may not be sold on exercise but continue to be held by the executive officer exercising the option.
-The amounts shown represent the difference between the option exercise price and the market price on the date of exercise, which is the amount that would have been realized if the shares had been sold immediately upon exercise. - (2) Amounts shown in this column represent the market value of stock awards upon vesting as determined by multiplying the number of shares by \$46.35, the closing price of our common stock on the Nasdaq Global Market on September 17, 2018, for shares which vested on that date, by \$46.65, the closing price of our common stock on the Nasdaq Global Market on September 25, 2018, for shares which vested on that date, by \$46.00, the closing price of our common stock on the Nasdaq Global Market on September 30, 2018, for shares which vested on that date, and by \$44.45, the closing price of our common stock on the Nasdaq Global Market on October 17, 2018, for shares which vested on that date.
+The amounts shown represent the difference between the option exercise price and the market price on the date of exercise, which is the amount that would have been realized if the shares had been sold immediately upon exercise. - (2) Amounts shown in this column represent the market value of restricted stock unit awards upon vesting as determined by multiplying the number of shares by \$29.93, the closing price of our common stock on the Nasdaq Global Select Market on September 25, 2019, for shares which vested on that date, and by \$28.63, the closing price of our common stock on the Nasdaq Global Select Market on September 30, 2019, for shares which vested on that date.